Minchi-Tsai/portfolio/README.md

 - New Model Development: Crafted a new predictive model from scratch, aimed at increasing user engagement on the Finlogix website by driving more clicks and attracting new users.

 3. Automation Delivery:
 - Established and streamlined daily reports for the Treasury team, resulting in an enhancement of reconciliation efficiency, saving 3 hours in labor work.

-4. Trading Cup:
-- Played a pivotal role in the refactoring of the MMR algorithm resulting in a notable decrease in maintenance costs.
+- ### Projects
+Market Analysis for JURA Bio, US (_Jan 2021_ - _May 2021_)
+- Conducted in-depth market analysis for the cell therapeutics market, providing targeted insights into key trends.
+- Engaged with over 10 professionals specializing in cell therapeutics through interviews, gaining valuable perspectives to inform strategic decision-making.